Vonage/vonage-media-transformers-samples/examples/unity/ios/README.md

 # Insertable Streams iOS Unity sample
-This sample application shows how to integrate insertable streams (video) with unity.
+This sample application shows how to use insertable streams (video) in ios app to render video frame buffers using unity.
-Integrating this sample with **Vonage Video SDK** will allow you to publish a unity scene as your video.

 ### Prerequisite:
  - Unity - this sample was built with Unity *2021.3.6f1* (make sure ios is installed)